stfc/ceph-InfluxDB-metricsCollector/README.txt

 Hotswapping plugins:

-You can switch plugins whilst the program is running by turning them off or on in the configursiton file If altering or changing the code of a plugin please remember to delete its corresponding .pyc file.
+You can switch plugins whilst the program is running by turning them off or on in the configuration file.
+If altering or changing the code of a plugin please remember to delete its corresponding .pyc file.

 Documentation:

-The documentation folder contains some useful information about the way items are tagged, and a spreadsheet showing the sources of all metrics and a small calculator which estimates the number of points that are gathered with each run.
+The documentation folder contains some useful information about the way items are tagged, and a spreadsheet showing the sources of all metrics with a small calculator which estimates the number of points that are gathered with each run.

 Creating plugins: